Airblue: History

 On 14 August 2005 Airblue launched its first international flight from Karachi to Dubai.
 On June 4, 2007, Airblue launched its inaugural flight to Manchester using the Airbus A321.
+Due to range issue the Manchester route was initially routed through Istanbul’s Sabiha Gökçen International Airport and later via Trabzon airport.
+These stops were only refueling stops where the plane landed, passengers disembarked and waited in the transit hall.
+The aircraft refueled and passengers boarded the plane again to continue their flight to destination.

 Airblue changed its IATA code from ED to PA in June 2012, the new code originally belonged to the defunct and once iconic carrier Pan American World Airways.
-In 2011 the airline launched service to Istanbul’s Sabiha Gokcen Airport - a route that was ultimately terminated.
+In 2011 the airline launched service to Istanbul’s Sabiha Gokcen Airport - a route that was soon terminated.